This article originally appeared on VICE US.

 Indigenous Australia is the longest living continuous culture on earth, but modern researchers have just started to look at the wisdom that comes with 50,000 years of residency—and that's especially true of astronomy.
 First Australians tracked and predicted interstellar movements in highly sophisticated ways, looking up at the night with eyes intriguingly different to our own.
-To hear some examples of things that they could teach us, I met with Swinburne University's Dr. Alan Duffy, who specializes in indigenous astronomy.
+To hear some examples of things that they could teach us, I met with Swinburne University's Dr. Alan Duffy, who specialises in indigenous astronomy.

 It's an unusually cold summer afternoon in Melbourne when I meet the 31-year-old astrophysicist.
 I start by asking about the evidence for pre-European astronomy.

 "There are stone arrangements all over Australia which accurately align with known astronomical directions called cardinal points," says Duffy.
 Most interesting is the accuracy with which they're placed.
-Duffy says this indicates that First Australians recognized celestial cycles over decades, and aligned the stones in a surprisingly accurate way.
+Duffy says this indicates that First Australians recognised celestial cycles over decades, and aligned the stones in a surprisingly accurate way.
 "I was shocked to learn this too," he says enthusiastically.
 "And I'm supposed to know a little about astronomy.
 I mean, I don't think most people these days could point out east or west—we've become so used to having GPS and phones."

 He pulls up another photo on his laptop and explains the way Indigenous Australians imagined their constellations.
 While Westerners make out shapes from stars and bright points, kind of like a join-the-dots puzzle, indigenous Australians saw pictures in the dark areas as well.
 Duffy points to an image on the screen as an example.
 It's a smudgy brown nebula with a line of black running down the middle.
 In that black line Aboriginal people saw an emu, while to Western astronomy most of the arrangement is called the Coalsack Nebula.
 "So you end up with the same sky seen in a completely different way."